Waterbury Branch: Metro-North Railroad

-In September 2015, it was announced that out of governor Dannel Malloy's 30-year-$100 billion transportation plan, $350 million has been included to improve service along the branch.
+In September 2015, it was announced that out of governor Dannel Malloy's 30-year-$100 billion transportation plan, $350 million was included to improve service along the branch.
 The upgrades were to include a new signal system with multiple passing sidings to increase service – as it was the last remaining dark territory of the Metro-North system – along with newer equipment and station rehabilitation.
 Signalization enabled multiple trains to safely operate on the branch at a time, while allowing for increased capacity and overall safer train operation.
 New passing sidings were constructed at Derby and Beacon Falls, while existing sidings at Devon and Waterbury were upgraded, allowing trains to pass each other in single-track territory and thereby increase service frequency.
 Centralized Traffic Control was activated on November 7, 2021.
 Taking advantage of the newly constructed signal system, an increase in service frequency from 15 to 22 trains per day (12 southbound, 10 northbound) was implemented on July 10, 2022.

-As of 2022, the Connecticut Department of Transportation was studying the feasibility of installing catenary wire on the Waterbury Branch.
+In 2022, the Connecticut Department of Transportation studied the feasibility of electrifying the Waterbury Branch.
 Major damage from catastrophic flooding washed out the line in several locations on August 18, 2024.
 All service was suspended in favor of replacement bus service while repairs took place.
 Service was restored on October 28, 2024.

-As of 2024, only Waterbury station is accessible.
-The state plans to add accessible high-level platforms at all stations from 2025 to 2027, which would require replacing trains with buses during construction.
+Prior to the 2020s, Waterbury was the only accessible station on the branch.
+In November 2021, Governor Ned Lamont indicated plans to reconstruct the five non-accessible Waterbury Branch stations.
+By November 2024, the state planned to add accessible high-level platforms from 2025 to 2027.
+Groundbreaking for a relocated Naugatuck station took place in July 2025, with completion expected in mid-2027.
+Replacement of the existing Waterbury platform with a longer platform, along with the addition of a waiting room in the historic station building, began in October 2025 with completion expected in 2028.
+Construction on the remaining four stations began in May 2026 with completion expected in 2028.
+Buses will replace rail service from July 20, 2026, to May 31, 2027, to allow construction to take place.